KY64/vSense-Web/README.md

 vSense is a real-time monitoring website to view data from sensors placed around the factory.

+> **NOTE:** The CocaCola company logo is used for design purpose.
+This project is a personal project not affiliated with any company

 <div align="center">
   <img src="preview.jpg" width="600" />
 </div>